aivyngo/public-ap-csa-agent/README.md

 ```
 You can change the ports being used if you'd like.
 ### Chatting with Agent
 Visit http://localhost:3000.
 Click on your profile on the top right, then settings, then connections.
 Use your custom API endpoint pointing to your backend's /v1 URL for the link.
 The API name can be anything.
 Click save and then exit settings.
-In the dropdown, you should now see "tim-large" as a model, and you can now start chatting!
+In the dropdown, you should now see `tim-large` as a model, and you can now start chatting!

 ## Using the tim-large Model for your own Agent
 This project uses a LLM called `tim-large`.
 You can integrate this model into your own agent: